day8/re-frame/docs/coeffects.md

 ### Meet `reg-cofx`

-This function allows you associate a`cofx-id` (like `:now` or `:local-store`) with a handler function that you supply.
+Allows you associate a`cofx-id` (like `:now` or `:local-store`) with a handler function that injects the right data.

-The handler function you register for a given `cofx-id` will be passed two arguments:
+The function you register will be passed two arguments:
   - a `:coeffects` map, and
-  - the optional value supplied
-and it is expected to return a modified `:coeffects` map, presumably with an added key and value.
+  - optionally, the additional value supplied and it is expected to return a modified `:coeffects` map, presumably with an added key and value.